Tonawanda High School Class of 1963

 From Carolyn Pfanner Giambra The conventional

-make you pause and realize how old you are.
-I recently attended my 50th
+you pause and realize how old you are.
+I recently attended my 50th reunion

-reunion from Tonawanda High School, Class of 1963, after serving on
+from Tonawanda High School, Class of 1963, after serving on the planning

-the planning committee for almost a year in advance, and now I feel
+committee for almost a year in advance, and now I feel young at heart.

 From Kathy Slater Koler: All I can say is thank you.
 Thank you to all of ;you who put in the hard work and dedication to our 50th Class Reunion this past weekend.
 What an outstanding affair and your 9 months (someone said that) of preparation was all worth it.
 As I told many of you, I wasn't going to come, but Marv pushed me into it and Boy! am I glad he did.
 We had a fabulous time.
 Only sorry I couldn't have spent more time with everyone, but we knew that going in.
 Hopefully this will regenerate some old friendships and it certainly did make some new.
 Tom, you did a wonderful job as MC both Friday night and Saturday night, bet you didn't think you would be doing that 50 years ago.
 The work that Donna put into the story boards was amazine.
 Karen, I can't even imagine the number of house you put into organizing this whole thing with the help of the rest of the committee.
 I talked to you twice on the phone and several emails.
 If everyone did this I don't know when you had time to sleep.
 And Jackie is another one who is probably happy this is over, but with all the pictures whe will have to add to the website, her job will continue for a long time to come.
 We will be sending you pictures as soon as we get back from vacation.
 Joan, so happy to see your face as we entered the Eldredge.
 You haven't changed a bit and seeing you meant we were in the right place.
 Jim, your music was timely and well-received (at least at our table).
 I know all my 45s are still buried in the basement and we sold our Elvis collection on Craig's list.
 Good job digging all that up (or did you still have them)!
 My only regrets are that I never got around to Joe and Karen Armenia on Friday night.
 There were a few others I didn't find on Friday, but reunited with on Saturday.
 I don't know why I waited so long to come back, but hopefully John Kovacs is right that we can do another one in five years (maybe on a smaller scale) because old friendships shouldn't be wasted.
 Thank you again for a fabulous event!
 Marv & Kathy (Slater) Koler